Suchetzky/User-Threads-Library-cpp/README.md

 Assigment 1:

 1.
  a.1
 int sigsetjmp(sigjmp_buf env, int savemask) - This function saves the current context of the program, saves the current stack environment including, optionally, the current signal mask.
 The stack environment and signal mask saved by sigsetjmp() can subsequently be restored by siglongjmp().

 return value:
-		Returns 0 when it is invoked to save the stack environment and signal mask.

-		sigsetjmp() returns the value val, specified on siglongjmp() (or 1 if the value of val is zero), when siglongjmp() causes control to be transferred to the place in the user's program where sigsetjmp() was issued.
+If the return is from a successful direct invocation, sigsetjmp() returns 0.
+If the return is from a call to siglongjmp(), sigsetjmp() returns a non-zero value.

  a.2
 void siglongjmp( sigjmp_buf env, int val ) - The siglongjmp() function restores the stack environment previously saved in env by sigsetjmp(). siglongjmp() also provides the option to restore the signal mask, depending on whether the signal mask was saved by sigsetjmp().

 return value: none

  b.
 sigsetjmp can save the current signal mask. siglongjmp() provides the option to restore the signal mask, depending on whether the signal mask was saved by sigsetjmp().

 2.
+One general use of user-level threads is in the implementation of cooperative multitasking, where multiple tasks or threads run on a single processor by taking turns executing small chunks of code.
+For example, a music player application might use user-level threads to simultaneously play different songs and provide a smooth user experience.
+Each song could be played by a separate thread, allowing the music player to switch between songs without interrupting the playback of any single song.
+User-level threads are a reasonable choice for this example because they are lightweight and do not require kernel-level support.
+User-level threads can be implemented entirely in user space using a thread library, which allows for more flexibility and control over thread scheduling and management.
+Additionally, user-level threads can be more efficient in some cases, as they do not incur the overhead of kernel context switching.

+3.
+Advantages of Creating a New Process for Each Tab in Google Chrome:

+ 1.Enhanced Security: Each tab in Chrome runs in a separate process, which provides a higher level of security.
+If one tab encounters an issue or becomes unresponsive, it won't affect the other tabs or the entire browser.
+This isolates potential security risks, such as malware or malicious websites, to individual processes, reducing the risk of spreading across tabs or compromising the entire browser.

+ 2.Improved Stability: By isolating each tab in its own process, Chrome can prevent a single tab or web page from crashing the entire browser.
+If one tab crashes or experiences a problem, only that specific process is affected, while the rest of the tabs and the main browser process remain unaffected, resulting in improved stability and reliability.

+ 3.Better Performance: Creating a new process for each tab allows for better resource management.
+Each process can have its own allocated memory and computing resources, reducing contention for system resources and potential performance bottlenecks.
+This can lead to smoother browsing experiences, faster page loads, and reduced memory usage.

+Disadvantages of Creating a New Process for Each Tab in Google Chrome:

+ 1.Higher Overhead: Creating a new process for each tab incurs additional overhead in terms of system resources and management.
+Each process has its own overhead in terms of context switching, This can impact overall system performance, especially on devices with limited processing power.

+ 2.Increased Memory Usage: Each process requires its own memory space, which can result in higher overall memory usage compared to using threads within a single process. potentially leading to reduced performance or increased system resource usage.

+4. NEED TO DO

+5. Real time refers to the actual elapsed time in the physical world, while virtual time refers to the perceived or simulated time in a computer system.
+   An example of this can be a clock in the real world that measures time, versus a clock in a computer game that can simulate a 24-hour day in just a few minutes, like a night sleep in Minecraft.